mchendricks1/stelligent_mchendricks1/README.md

 2. Commit all code to a public version ­control repository of your choice (e.g. Github) and provide usage instructions.

 # Dependencies
-NOTE: The following software versions are not strictly required (there are a number of newer versions for both VirtualBox and Vagrant that probably should work.
+NOTE: The following software versions are not strictly required (there are a number of newer versions for both VirtualBox and Vagrant that probably should work).
 However, Marshall's development Macbook is supporting a DC/OS (Marthon) installation that has hard dependencies on those versions due to bugs in subsequent VirtualBox and Vagrant releases.

 * MacOS (tested on 10.12.2)